 What is it about at sixth form level?

 The pleasure of seeing what is under the surface of a literary text is something you will have experienced at GCSE.
-You thus already possess a skill which you will be able to develop at AS and still further at A level.
 You have been exposed to Shakespeare at GCSE and it is now time to build on this firm basis by adding to your repertoire of his plays, while also tracking English literature to its sources by making the acquaintance of the first poet to choose to write poetry in English: Geoffrey Chaucer.
-The first year of English studies also takes account of two exciting mid-to-late twentieth century writers: the playwright Harold Pinter and his shocking and controversial play, The Homecoming; and Angela Carter’s adventurous and definitively adult re-telling of fairy tales in her collection of Gothic short but interlocking stories The Bloody Chamber which draw on psychoanalytical interpretations of what these stories really mean!
+The first year of English studies also takes account of an exciting mid-to-late twentieth century writer: Angela Carter and her adventurous and definitively adult re-telling of fairy tales in her collection of Gothic short (but interlocking) stories The Bloody Chamber which draw on psychoanalytical interpretations of what these stories really mean!

 Why study it and what skills does it develop?